matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="mergeSubtables" id="mergeSubtables"></a>
 ### `mergeSubtables()`

-Returns a new DataTable in which the rows of this table are replaced with its subtable's rows.
+Returns a new DataTable in which the rows of this table are replaced with the aggregatated rows of all its subtable's.

 #### Signature